skellis46/finger-pointing-moon/20191129 - performance knowledges conference malta/20200225 - corporeal epistemics - edited presentation plan.md

 And here is another with me as the mover.

 These collections of photos are the visual remains of the practice.
-Each set is thirty-one photos, randomly framed, systematically taken and turned into a collection -- as if to represent wholeness.
+Each set is thirty-one photos, randomly framed, systematically taken and turned into a collection -- as if to seem complete.
 Each strip is probably quite rich compared with how I've just verbally described what was happening in the studio.
 We can see the room, positions on the floor, clothing, the light, postures, hints of gestures, expressions.
 But an enormous quantity of experiential data have not made it from what was in the room to what you can see here.

 We can also infer some things from these photos, the most seductive being what kind of movement occurred.
 But we are _inferring_ movement, and by that I mean _implying_.
 We'd also be inferring or implying understanding, and we would be inferring the presence or absence of this thing that gets called _embodied knowledge_.